alexsam29/MyCheckUp/Backlog.md

 > - As a visitor, I should be able to see if this website is secure enough for private information.
 > - As a visitor, I should easily be able to navigate through the site and read all the labels.
 > - As a visitor, I should be able to communicate with an associate for any additional questions or technical issues.
-> - As a visitor, I should be able to understand.

 ### Profile
 > - As a patient, I should be able to update my profile page.